-The Dallas LGBT Bar Association’s Board of Directors for 2023 is comprised of attorneys from a range of backgrounds and practice areas:
+The Dallas LGBT Bar Association’s Board of Directors for 2024 is comprised of attorneys from a range of backgrounds and practice areas:

-President-Elect: Elissa Wev
+President: Elissa Wev (she/her/ella)

-Secretary: Thomas McMillian
+President-Elect: Thomas McMillian (he/him)

 Thomas McMillian has been an Assistant City Attorney with the City of North Richland Hills since November of 2021.
 Prior to taking on this role, he was an Assistant City Attorney for the City of Amarillo where he served as the Public Safety Legal Advisor and was primarily responsible for the Amarillo Police Department’s legal matters.
 Thomas was a prosecutor at both the Potter County Attorney’s Office and then the 47th District Attorney’s Office in Amarillo for 9 years.
 Thomas also served as a Staff Attorney for Chief Justice Brian Quinn of the 7th Court of Appeals in Amarillo.